merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 ## HMMER

 [HMMER](http://hmmer.org/) uses hidden Markov models to perform sequence search and alignments.
-Everytime you run `anvi-populate-search-tables` program, you use it.
+Everytime you run `anvi-run-hmmss` program, you use it.

 **Citation**: [http://hmmer.org/](http://hmmer.org/)